 - Regulons, i.e. the regulatory network that connects a TF with its target genes, with targets that are repressed are now also derived and used for cell enrichment analysis.

-For more information, please visit LCB, or SCENIC (R version).
+For more information, please visit LCB, the main SCENIC website, or SCENIC (R version).
+There is a tutorial to create new cisTarget databases.
 The CLI to pySCENIC has also been streamlined into a pipeline that can be run with a single command, using the Nextflow workflow manager.
 There are two Nextflow implementations available:

 - SCENICprotocol: A Nextflow DSL1 implementation of pySCENIC alongside a basic “best practices” expression analysis.
 Includes details on pySCENIC installation, usage, and downstream analysis, along with detailed tutorials.